-- The final step will be a firmware update.
-Choose Flash the firmware to continue with the update. - Once the progress bar has completed select OK > Next > Finish. - You can verify this by looking at the LCD screen.
+• You can verify this by looking at the LCD screen.
 You should now see three temperature readings.

-You can revert the firmware back to the stock configuration for your LulzBot[TM] 3D printer by selecting Machine > Install default firmware.
+You can revert the firmware back to the stock configuration for your LulzBot[®] 3D printer by selecting Machine > Machine Settings > Change Tool Head.
 Doing so will overwrite any of your current firmware settings.